emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

 -   You will measure three of the patch reefs in Kane’ohe Bay for:
     -   Area
     -   Perimeter
--   Do one replicate of each reef
+-   Do three replicates of each reef
--   If time permits, do the two additional replicate measurements per reef listed in datasheet
 -   You will use both Google Earth and Planet Explorer to measure reefs using imagery spanning a range of spatial resolutions

 1.  **Google Earth**

+    -   Create a folder in My Places (Add -&gt; Folder); give it a name that makes sense (eg, "KBay patch reefs")
+        -   Keep this folder highlighted from now on while you're measureing reefs so the measurements will go straight into that folder
     -   Measure each of the study reefs for the following dates/spatial resolutions by using the Time Slider to select the following dates’ imagery:

         | Date (yyyymmdd) | Resolution (m) | Satellite                             | Provider     |